swilgosz/hanamimastery/data/episodes/53-advanced-forms-in-hanami.md

 input_field_classes = "input #{ 'is-danger' if error_field? }"
 ```

-[🎬 34] Then finally, let's also allow to set a custom placeholder if needed.
+[🎬 34] When I think about it, I can even add a dynamic placeholder support.
+Let's also allow this to be passed in.

 [🎬 35] Pheeew, done.
 That's crazy!
 I hope you can see now, how much logic is hidden in templates of most applications, and with this knowledge, we can together make the world a better place!